hawkinsw/CPPTimes/pointers.md

 n = 35
 $$

-35 1s and 0s.
-Because that's oddly specific to my tablet and computer scientists like to make things future-proof, they specified that sequences of 64 1s/0s are better for representing addresses of bytes in memory!
-Every 1/0 combination is represented in hardware by a bit and, remember, there are 8 bits per byte so a pointer-to-X occupies $64 / 8 = 8$ bytes of space!
+$35$ $1$s and $0$s.
+Because that's oddly specific to my tablet and computer scientists like to make things future-proof, they specified that sequences of $64$ $1$s/$0$s are better for representing addresses of bytes in memory!
+Every $1$/$0$ combination is represented in hardware by a bit and, remember, there are $8$ bits per byte.
+So a pointer-to-`X`-type variable occupies $64 / 8 = 8$ bytes of space!
 How cool is that?

-### XXXXXXXXX
+## Reassigning Pointers
 Remember the program from above:

 ```C++